CharlesMicou/SpatialTiled/README.md

 ## Generating a map from snapshot files

-Run `spatial local worker launch TiledWorker toMaps` to get a `NotImplementedError` exception.
+Run `spatial local worker launch TiledWorker toMaps` to generate a tiled project from `snapshots/test_world.snapshot` and saved to `worlds/generated_world`.

 ## Tiled Project Structure